 The money you put into a cash value grows and is not taxed until you take it out.

-Universal life insurance, also known as adjustable life insurance, is flexible.
-You can change the amount of your monthly payments and the death benefit.
-That way, even if you can’t pay, there will be enough money to pay for it.
+Also known as adjustable life insurance, is flexible.
+For example, you can change the amount of your monthly payments and the death benefit.
+So even if you can’t pay, there will be enough money to pay for it.
 But it would be best if you waited until it has accrued enough interest before you do this.

 Some people choose UL insurance for their estate.
 This coverage provides a permanent payout and is used to cover taxes and the cost of leaving money to their legacy.